Kelvin-Charles/AryanaCafe/README.md

 ## About Us

-**PearK Tech** specializes in developing innovative solutions for the Tanzanian market.
+**PearlK Tech** specializes in developing innovative solutions for the Tanzanian market.
 Aryana Cafe Management System was conceived through collaboration with Miss Aryana from 3TS Company, combining local business insight with modern technology solutions.

 ## Acknowledgments